The Difference Between Current Balance and Available Balance

 What is Available Balance?

-An available balance is the current balance of a checking or savings account, minus any pending payments and deposits.
-At essence, it takes the total amount of all fully processed and posted credits and debits, and subtracts the total amount of any pending payments that have yet to be fully processed, providing a more accurate reflection of the money in your account that remains available to be spent.
+An available balance is the current balance of a checking account or whatever type of savings account you may have, minus any pending payments and deposits.
+In essence, it takes the total amount of all fully processed and posted credits and debits, and subtracts the total amount of any pending payments that have yet to be fully processed, providing a more accurate reflection of the money in your account that remains available to be spent.

 Recommended: Different Types of Savings Accounts You Can Have